This post may contain affiliate links. Please see my disclosure policy for more details.

 Walpole to Denmark: 1 hr – 74km

-Shelley Beach – West Cape Howe National Park, halfway between Denmark and Albany. $7.50 per adult per night.
+Shelley Beach – we also stayed at this absolute beachfront bush camp in West Cape Howe National Park, halfway between Denmark and Albany.
+The cost is around $7.50 per adult per night.

-Less than an hour’s drive east of Denmark is the port city of Albany, also home to beautiful beaches, and a great place to get out of the wilderness and make use of the shops if you need to stock up on anything during your road trip.
+Less than an hour’s drive east of Denmark is the port city of Albany.
+It’s home to beautiful beaches and a great place to get out of the wilderness and make use of the shops if you need to stock up on anything during your road trip.

 Denmark to Albany: 45 mins – 56km

-Rose Gardens Beachside Holiday Park – Emu Point, Albany, from $15 per site per night.
+Rose Gardens Beachside Holiday Park – we stayed at this coastal holiday park in Emu Point, Albany, for around $15 per site per night;

-Betty’s Beach – Betty’s Beach Road, Many Peaks, 49km east of Albany, free.
+Betty’s Beach – we also stayed at this beachside bush camp on Betty’s Beach Road, Many Peaks, 49km east of Albany, which was free;

 A tiny coastal town at the mouth of the Bremer River, Bremer Bay is known for its amazing beaches.
 Unfortunately we had thunderstorms during our night there, but we did manage to catch a beautiful sunset during a dry spell!
-Check out my guide on what to see in Bremer Bay, which includes how to see killer whales!
+Check out my guide below, which includes how to see killer whales!

-If you’re interested in saving some dollars, here’s my post on two beautiful free camping grounds from Albany to Bremer Bay.
+If you’re interested in saving some dollars on your road trip, here’s my post on a couple of nearby free camping grounds:

 Albany to Bremer Bay: 2 hrs – 181km

-Miller’s Point Reserve – Millers Point Road, Beautfort Inlet, 50km west of Bremer Bay, $7.50 per person per night.
+Miller’s Point Reserve – we bush camped here on Millers Point Road, Beautfort Inlet, 50km west of Bremer Bay, and paid $7.50 per person per night;

-Bremer Bay Beaches Resort & Tourist Park, from $35 per site per night
+Bremer Bay Beaches Resort & Tourist Park – we also camped here for $35 per site per night;

 The snowy white beaches of Esperance with their pale turquoise water are world famous, as are the kangaroos that like to hang out at Lucky Bay!
 It’s a lovely town to stay in for a while, and Cape Le Grand National Park is well worth a visit.
 You might also want to make use of the free Wi-Fi in the Dome café and stock up on supplies before you make the journey across the Nullarbor!

-Here are my recommended things to do in Esperance, (as a bonus you also get to laugh at the story of my disastrous night camping in a thunder storm)!
+Here are my recommended attractions in Esperance, plus the story of my disastrous night camping in a thunder storm!

 Optional activities in Esperance include a day trip to Woody Island, a scenic flight over pink Lake Hillier in the Recherché Archipelago, or a visit to Pink Lake (that unfortunately isn’t always pink).